kvseralcn/SurveyApp/README.md

 ## Features

-- The user can share the survey results in text format using a "Share" button.
+- Users can share the survey results in text format using a "Share" button.

 ## Tech